Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization

-We further conduct experiments to combine FGMix with the flatness-aware solver SWA (Stochastic Weight Averaging) \citep{izmailov2018averaging,arpit2021ensemble}.
-SWA simply performs weight averaging which yields minimizer at the flatter central region of the minimum.
-A recent study by \citet{arpit2021ensemble} found that SWA not only boosts performance of DG algorithms, but also ensures better correlation between in-domain validation and out-domain test results, facilitating more reliable model selection.
-We combine SWA with FGMix and 3 other strong and representative DG algorithms (i.e., ERM, SelfReg and CORAL) for comparison.
-From Table \ref{tbl:overall}, we see that FGMix + SWA achieves the best results for all 5 datasets.
-Notably, the average gain of FGMix over CORAL increases from 0.3pp to 0.8pp after combining with SWA.
-This shows that FGMix is more orthogonal to SWA, as its benefits still persist after combining with SWA.
-To understand the reason behind, recall that FGMix serves to widen the loss surface for the optimizer to explore.
-While this increases the chance of covering the target area, it also enlarges the reachable off-target area.
+We further conduct experiments to combine FGMix with the flatness-aware optimizer SWA (Stochastic Weight Averaging) \citep{izmailov2018averaging,arpit2021ensemble}.
+SWA simply performs weight averaging, yielding a minimizer in the flatter central region of the found minimum.
+A recent study by \citet{arpit2021ensemble} found that SWA not only boosts the performance of DG algorithms but also ensures a better correlation between in-domain validation and out-domain test results, facilitating more reliable model selection.
+We combine SWA with FGMix and 3 other strong and representative DG algorithms (i.e., ERM, SelfReg, and CORAL) for comparison.
+Table \ref{tbl:overall} shows that FGMix + SWA achieves the best results for all 5 datasets.
+Notably, we observe that the performance gain is most pronounced for FGMix after combining with SWA, compared to SelfReg and CORAL (i.e., +1.8pp for SelfReg and CORAL, and +2.2pp for FGMix after combining with SWA).
+This shows that FGMix is more orthogonal to SWA than other DG methods, as its benefits persist even when combined with SWA.
+To understand this, recall that FGMix is used to widen the loss surface for the optimizer to explore.
+While this increases the chance of covering the target area, it also enlarges the off-target area reachable to the optimizer.